 |Labor Warranty||1 Year|

-Statement Series: Grado's Statement Series contains only one model of headphones in this class: the GS1000.
-The GS1000 features hand-crafted real Mahogany wood, which undergoes a proprietary curing process to enhance its natural tone properties.
+Statement Series: With the introduction of the GS2000e, Grado's Statement Series has now expanded to a second model of headphones in this class, along with the GS1000e.
+The GS2000e features hand-crafted mahogany and maple merged real wood enclosures.
+The wood undergoes a proprietary curing process to enhance its natural tone properties.
 Because wood is subject to variations in density, the curing process ensures consistency of the signature Grado sound.
 The Grado Labs use Rhodium, the most expensive precious metal on earth, to prevent corrosion on the connectors.
 New driver cones and voice coil have been fine-tuned to be consistent throughout the frequency range.

-GS1000e: The Grado GS1000e over-ear headphones have an open back design, with a hand-crafted, real Mahogany earpiece.
-The natural wood and Grado Lab's advance damping treatments, help control and dissipate ringing in the chamber, and other unwanted resonances.
+Mahogany and Maple: The Grado GS2000e over-ear headphones is the first Grado to be built using two different species of wood.
+The GS2000e is hand-crafted out of real mahogany and maple.
+The Grado craftsmen combine the woods in the same way that luthiers have done for centuries to make fine instruments.
+Mahogany and maple each bring their own characteristics: maple allows the energy of the sound to be fully transmitted, while mahogany opens up the sound's harmonic structure.
+The natural wood and Grado Lab's advanced damping treatments help control and dissipate ringing in the chamber, and other unwanted resonances.
 The headphones utilize UHPLC (Ultra-High Purity, Long Crystal) oxygen-free copper voice coil wire and state-of-the-art driver design.
-The 50mm drivers in the GS1000e are matched to within 0.05dB for optimum stereo imaging.
+The 50mm drivers in the GS2000e are matched to within 0.05dB for optimum stereo imaging.
 The headphones also have a genuine top-grain leather padded head strap.

-12-Conductor Audio Cable: The GS1000e has a high-quality 81" 12-conductor audio cable with a 6.5mm (1/4") gold-plated plug.
+12-Conductor Audio Cable: The GS2000e has a high-quality 81" 12-conductor audio cable with a 6.5mm (1/4") gold-plated plug.
 This new cable design exhibits greater control over the entire frequency spectrum.
 The plug has a sturdy molded sleeve with ample stress relief.
-Included in the box is a gold-plated, snap-on 6.5mm-to-3.5mm Mini Adapter Cable that you can use with your portable audio components, and a 12'-3" extension.
+Included in the box is a gold-plated, snap-on 6.5mm-to-3.5mm Mini Adapter Cable that you can use with your portable audio components, and a 12.25' extension.